instagibbs/bolts/03-transactions.md

     OP_CHECKSIG

 To spend this via penalty, the remote node uses a witness stack `<revocationsig> 1`, and to collect the output, the local node uses an input with nSequence `to_self_delay` and a witness stack `<local_delayedsig> 0`.

+With `option_commit_zero_fee`, the commitment transaction can be spent along with any pre-signed HTLC transaction, provided the requisite fees are attached to the HTLC transaction.
+This is likely inadvisable in a scenario with HTLC-Timelock path due to the inherent contention in utxo ownership.

 ## Closing Transaction